PLAYS

 Cast of seven: four women, three men (open casting)

-To help MARIA get over her funk after being dumped by her boyfriend, her girlfriends present her with a unique way for her to fuck him over - with surprises for all.
+To help MARIA get over her funk after being dumped by her boyfriend, her girlfriends present her with a unique way for her to fuck him over - using gay porn to everyone’s mutual delight.
+But when they recognize the guy delivering pizza from one of the videos, the party takes a very different turn.

 Cast of five: four women, one man (open casting)